|

 well-presented talks with good pictures.

-Lectures take place on the second
+Talks take place on the second

 Wednesday of each month except July and